iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_indexed.md

 2. When importing a meta, all attribute objects of the "Reference" type are indexed.

-3. Objects of attributes of the "Collection" type are not indexed, because collections are bound to objects in an object, so indexing is not necessary.
+3. Objects of attributes of the "Collection" type are not indexed, because collections with back reference are not stored in an object, so indexing is not necessary.

 ```
 NB.
 The indexation of the attributes of the type "Text" [1] and "HTML" [2] is prohibited.
 Because the MongoDB has a limit on the size of the indexed value, and the size of the attribute values of these types may exceed the allowable size.